-COGS represents graduate and graduate-professional students.
-It is composed of one representative from each degree granting unit, seven officers, and the graduate student representatives on Academic Council, on standing committees of the Academic Council, and the University Graduate Council.
-COGS exists to: promote the academic aims of the graduate-professional and graduate students; establish effective communication among these students; and create channels of effective communication with other student organizations and with the academic and administrative units of the University.
-Located at 316 Student Services, 353-9189.
+COGS is the All-University Graduate and Graduate-Professional Student Governing body.
+It is composed of one representative from each degree granting unit, seven officers, and the graduate student representatives on University committees.
+COGS' goals are to: promote the academic, economic and social aims for all graduate students; establish effective communication among these students and the academic/administrative units of the University; and create channels of effective communication with other student organizations.
+Located at 315 and 316 Student Services, 353-9189.